syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Formulas.md

 ---
-title: Formula support with Spreadsheet widget for Syncfusion Essential ASP.NET MVC
+title: Formula support in Spreadsheet for Syncfusion Essential ASP.NET MVC
 description: How to use formulas in Spreadsheet with cell references, named ranges etc.
 platform: ejmvc
 control: Spreadsheet